-How to use an embroidery hoop has benefits beyond cross stitch hing too, and i a great choice for any kind of hand embroidery, or for free motion machine embroidery applique as well, so it’s a great choice for needlewomen everywhere.
-If embroidery is you thing, take a look at our embroidery for beginners guide, which has more advice on how to use an embroidery hoop as part of its resources for embroiders.
-In the coming months, we’ll be reviewing and sharing our choice of the best embroidery hoop, tapestry frames and stands to invest in as well, so look out for our recommendations on the ones to buy.
+How to use an embroidery hoop has benefits beyond cross stitching too.
+It is a great choice not only for any kind of hand embroidery but also works well for free-motion machine embroidery applique.
+If embroidery is your thing, take a look at our embroidery for beginners guide, which has more advice on how to use an embroidery hoop within the embroidery craft.
+We’ve also reviewed our choice of the best embroidery hoops, tapestry frames and stands to invest in as well, so head over to those if you are looking for advice on what to buy.

 Stretch your fabric taut over a hoop as you stitch.
 Using a hoop will help you to avoid making stitches that either pucker the fabric or hang too loose.
 With a nice flat surface to work on, it’s much easier to make stitches that cover the fabric neatly.
 Hoops come in many sizes, so you should be able to find one to fit whatever size of project you are working on.
 They are available in most needlecraft shops.

 Use the ‘stab’ method rather than the ‘sewing’ method as you stitch.
 This means that you should complete each part of the cross stitch in a separate motion, instead of running the needle through two holes together in the same movement.
 The sewing method may seem quicker, but it is more likely to make your stitches uneven.